Gorzog / Projects

 password = 'YOUR_PASSWORD'

-ntptime.host = "1.europe.pool.ntp.org"
+ntptime.host = "pool.ntp.org"

-scheduleServer = "YOUR_WEB_SERVER"
+scheduleServer = "https://YOUR_WEB_SERVER/schedule.json"

 # Strings